Ayers Rock Airport: History

 The original Connellan Airport at Uluru was provided by Edward Connellan, who founded Connellan Airways in 1942.
 The development of tourism infrastructure adjacent to the base of Uluru / Ayers Rock that began in the 1950s soon created adverse environmental impacts.
 It was decided in the early 1970s to remove all accommodation-related tourist facilities from near the base of Uluru / Ayers Rock and re-establish them outside the national park.
 In 1975, a reservation of 104 km2 of land beyond the national park's northern boundary, 15 km from Uluru, was approved for the development of a tourist facility, to be known as Yulara, along with a new airport.
 The new facilities became fully operational in late 1984.

-The airport was featured in a 1998 episode of Tots TV called Airport.
-On 6 August 2000, an Ansett Australia Airbus A320 arrived from Auckland Airport in New Zealand, carrying the Sydney Olympic Torch for its inaugural Australian leg.
+On 6 August 2000, an Ansett Australia Airbus A320 arrived from Auckland Airport in New Zealand, carrying the Olympic Torch for its inaugural Australian leg ahead of the Sydney Olympic Games.
 From there, the torch was taken for a run around Uluru / Ayers Rock, followed by a formal reception.

-Virgin Australia at the time Virgin Blue announced in March 2010 that the airline would start flying to Uluru / Ayers Rock flights later commenced from Sydney in August 2010 which also marked the airline's first flight into the red centre operated by Embraer E-190s.
+In March 2010, Virgin Australia (at the time Virgin Blue) announced that the airline would start flying to Uluru / Ayers Rock.
+Flights later commenced from Sydney in August 2010 which also marked the airline's first flight into the red centre operated by Embraer E-190s.
 In September 2020 Virgin Australia revealed it had dropped seven regional destinations with one of them being Uluru / Ayers Rock.
+On 6 June 2024, Virgin Australia restarted service from Melbourne.
+On 7 June 2024, Virgin Australia restarted service from Brisbane.

-Qantas then announced in February 2013 that Jetstar would take over Qantas mainline's Sydney service in April 2013.
+In February 2013, Qantas announced that Jetstar would take over Qantas mainline's Sydney service in April 2013.
 Jetstar later launched flights from Melbourne Airport in June 2014 and Brisbane Airport in August 2018.
-Qantas announced in November 2018 that Qantas mainline would return in April 2019 along with 2 news routes from Adelaide Airport and Darwin Airport, these flights haven't returned after being put on hold in 2020.
+Qantas announced in November 2018 that Qantas mainline would return in April 2019 along with 2 news routes from Adelaide Airport and Darwin Airport; these flights haven't returned after being put on hold in 2020.
 In May 2021 Qantas revealed that the airline will resume its Sydney flights for the first time since April 2013 in March 2022.
-QantasLink also has flights from Cairns Airport and Alice Springs Airport.
+QantasLink also has flights from Cairns Airport.

 Facilities

 Ayers Rock Airport has one main terminal for scheduled flights.
-The runway at Ayers Rock Airport is 2599 × 30 m.
-It has a simple, single stage lighting system and T-VASIS.
-The largest aircraft currently serving Ayers Rock Airport are Boeing 737-800 jetliners operated by Qantas and also previously by Virgin Australia.
-Jetstar currently operates Airbus A320 jetliners on its flights into the airport.
+The runway is 2599 × 30 m.
+It has a simple, single stage lighting system and PAPI.
+The largest aircraft serving the airport are Boeing 737-800 jetliners operated by Qantas and Virgin Australia.
+Jetstar operates Airbus A320 jetliners on its flights to the airport.